joelhawksley/identity/components-2020/outline.md

 OPEN QUESTIONS
 Ask for feedback at the end of talk - what was confusing?
 What needs clarifying?
 Abstract - tell story of extracting code from GitHub to share with community and eventually Rails - convention helps us collaborate
+"Time is precious, how willyou spend yours?"
+I certainly don't want to spend mine re-inventing the wheel Frameworks like Rails help us move human progress forward, allowing us to focus on new and important problems, not preventing CSRF forgery
+Lots of pauses in hook/intro/thankfulness